-Statoil is exposed to a wide range of health, safety, security and environmental risks that could result in significant losses.
+Statoil is exposed to a wide range of health, safety, environmental and social risks that could result in significant losses.

+Exploration for, and the development, production, processing and transportation of oil and natural gas can be hazardous and technical integrity failures, operational failures, natural disasters or other occurrences can result in: loss of life, oil spills, gas leaks, loss of containment of hazardous materials, water contamination, blowouts, cratering, fires and equipment failure, among other things.

+The risks associated with Statoil's activities are heightened in the difficult geographies, climate zones and environmentally sensitive regions in which Statoil operates.
+All modes of transportation of hydrocarbons - including road, rail, sea or pipeline - are particularly susceptible to a loss of containment of hydrocarbons and other hazardous materials, and, given the high volumes involved, these could represent a significant risk to people and the environment.
+Offshore operations and transportation are subject to marine perils, including severe storms and other adverse weather conditions and vessel collisions.
+Onshore operations and transportation are subject to adverse weather conditions and accidents.
+Both onshore and offshore operations and transportation are subject to interruptions, restrictions or termination by government authorities based on safety, environmental or other considerations.

+The effects of climate change could result in less stable weather patterns, which would result in more severe storms and other weather conditions that could interfere with Statoil's operations and damage its facilities.
+The increased focus on abating climate change may lead to stricter policies and regulations on greenhouse gas (GHG) emissions, causing increased costs relating to emissions and/or cost driving measures to provide electric power to facilities from renewable sources.
+Climate related policy changes may also reduce access to prospective geographical areas of operations in the future.

+Statoil is exposed to security threats that could adversely impact its business.

-Exploration for, and the production, processing and transportation of oil and natural gas including shale oil and gas - can be hazardous, and technical integrity failure, operator error, natural disasters or other occurrences can result, among other things, in oil spills, gas leaks, loss of containment of hazardous materials, water fracturing, blowouts, cratering, fires, equipment failure and loss of well control.
-The risks associated with exploration for and the production, processing and transportation of oil and natural gas are heightened in the difficult geographies, climate zones and environmentally sensitive regions in which Statoil operates.
-The effects of climate change could result in less stable weather patterns, resulting in more severe storms and other weather conditions that could interfere with Statoil's operations and damage Statoil's facilities.
-All modes of transportation of hydrocarbons - including by road, rail, sea or pipeline - are particularly susceptible to a loss of containment of hydrocarbons and other hazardous materials, and, given the high volumes involved, could represent a significant risk to people and the environment.
-Offshore operations are subject to marine perils, including severe storms and other adverse weather conditions and vessel collisions, as well as interruptions, restrictions or termination by government authorities based on safety, environmental or other considerations.
-Acts of terrorism against Statoil's plants and offices, pipelines, transportation or computer systems or breaches of Statoil's security system could severely disrupt businesses and operations and result in harm to people.
-Failure to manage the foregoing risks could result in injury or loss of life, damage to the environment, damage to or the destruction of wells and production facilities, pipelines and other property and could result in regulatory action, legal liability, damage to Statoil's reputation, a significant reduction in Statoil's revenues, an increase in Statoil's costs, a shutdown of Statoil's operations and a loss of Statoil's investments in affected areas, and could have a material adverse effect on Statoil's operations or financial condition.
+Acts of terrorism and cyber-attacks against Statoil's production and exploration facilities, offices, pipelines, means of transportation or computer systems; or breaches of Statoil's security system, could result in significant losses.
+Failure to manage the foregoing risks could result in injury or loss of life, damage to the environment, damage to or the destruction of wells and production facilities, pipelines and other property and could result in regulatory action, legal liability, damage to Statoil's reputation, a significant reduction in revenues, an increase in Statoil's costs, a shutdown of Statoil's operations and a loss of its investments in affected areas, and could have a materially adverse effect on Statoil's results of operations and financial condition.